“The hardest part? It’s not the 80-hour weeks or the constant firefighting. It’s the silence when you need answers most.”

 The 3-Week Network Building Blueprint

-What if I told you there’s a way to build this network—a way that doesn’t involve endless coffee meetings or awkward cocktail parties?
+So how do you build this network in a way that doesn’t involve endless coffee meetings or awkward cocktail parties?

-A method that aligns with your goals, plays to your strengths as a tech leader, and actually drives your business forward?
+You need a method that aligns with your goals, plays to your strengths as a tech leader, and actually drives your business forward.

-Welcome to your 3-week plan to go from unknown entity to recognized tech leader.
+Welcome to your 3-week plan to go from a lonely CEO to a connected tech leader.

 Turn networking from a necessary evil into your secret weapon.